 In this scenario, the sales rep leads the appointment with the buyer.
 The purpose is to provide the sales rep the opportunity to carry as much of the sales call as possible.
-The sales manager can jump in to help out or “rescue” the deal if necessary.
+The sales manager can jump in to help out or rescue the deal if necessary.
 However, this should only be done in specific circumstances.
 Overuse of this scenario leads to permanent dependency on the sales manager to close sales and fill in the gaps for the sales rep. Used too often and the sales rep fails to develop the skills necessary to facilitate the sales process on their own.
+You create a parent/child relationship resulting in a dependent sales rep.

 In this scenario, the sales rep handles the entire sales call themselves.
 The sales manager is only there to observe.
 This is the most desirable in order to place the full responsibility on the sales rep. Of course, there will be occasions where the sales manager will help on large or complex deals.
 However, those will be decided prior to the sales meeting.